hgascon/hgascon.github.io/index.md

 to infer behavioral patterns in malicious code.<br><br>

-My research interests revolve around the development of new learning methods for high dimentional structured data to analyse and reverse engineer malware code and build system behavioral models that facilitate the early identification of targeted attacks.
+My research interests revolve around the development of new learning methods for high dimensional structured data to analyse and reverse engineer malware code and build system behavioral models that facilitate the early identification of targeted attacks.